LuckyKoala/LiveScreep/README.md

 * Implemented logic of drop-mining, container-mining, link-mining and remote-mining.
 (Currently remote-mining are not automatically used, so if you want to use it, you have to dig in codebase and manually place some flags)
 * Semi-implemented SK-mining

-NOTE: Currently extensions are placed randomly.
+NOTE: Currently room plan system is under development, structures may overlapped.

 # Getting Started